CHARLES BRETT

 B i o g r a p h y

-The counter-tenor, conductor and teacher Charles Brett was educated at Winchester College and King’s College, Cambridge, where he was a choral scholar and read Music.
+The eminent counter-tenor, conductor and teacher Charles Brett was educated at Winchester College and King’s College, Cambridge, where he was a choral scholar and read Music.
 He studied singing with Julian Smith and John Whitworth.
-He held a series of teaching posts while, at the same time, establishing himself as a soloist.
+He then began his career by holding a series of teaching posts while, at the same time, establishing himself as a soloist.
 He was an Assistant Music Master at Eton College (1963-8), Director of Music at Malvern College (1968-76) and Westminster School (1976-83).
 While at Malvern he also conducted the Malvern Musical Society (1969-76).
 After turning freelance he was a Professor at the Royal Academy of Music from 1988 to 2003 (Hon RAM 1991), and taught singing at Gonville and Caius College, Cambridge (1989-2014).
-He has always been in demand for master classes, and has given courses in many countries, including Mexico, Guatemala, Germany, Belgium, Canada and Spain, where he participated frequently in summer schools at El Escorial.
+Charles Brett was highly in demand for master classes as well, and gave numerous courses in many countries, including Mexico, Guatemala, Germany, Belgium, Canada and Spain, where he participated frequently in summer schools at El Escorial.
 In France he developed a particular association with the Centre de Musique Baroque de Versailles and the Conservatoire de Toulouse.
-Through all this teaching work he exerted a strong influence on many young singers, a number of whom later had successful careers in the profession.
+Through all his teaching work he exerted a strong influence on many young singers, a number of whom later had successful careers in the profession.

 Described by the New Grove as 'one of Britain’s leading countertenors, admired for his clear, mellifluous tone and unmannered style',[1] Charles Brett made his London solo debut in 1965.
 He subsequently worked with many of the greatest specialists in Early and Baroque music, such as Munrow, Leonhardt, Hogwood, Gardiner, Norrington, Herreweghe and Malgoire.
-His concert work has taken him all over the world, and he has performed in all the major European Festivals, including Barcelona, San Sebastian, Cuenca, Wroclaw, Prague, Aix-en-Provence, Sable-sur-Sarthe, Lourdes, Saintes, Innsbruck, Flanders and the Henry Wood Promenade Concerts.
-Further afield he has appeared in the Casals Festival (Puerto Rico), Marrakesh (recorded by French TV), the Festival Historico of Mexico City, and in the USA and Canada.
-Operatic roles he has undertaken include Oberon in Britten’s Midsummer Night’s Dream, Athamas in Handel’s Semele, and Publio in Gluck’s Clemenza di Tito.
-He also devised the programme 'The Three Counter-tenors', which he directed and performed widely with James Bowman and Michael Chance.
+His concert work took him all over the world, and he performed in all the major European Festivals, including Barcelona, San Sebastian, Cuenca, Wroclaw, Prague, Aix-en-Provence, Sable-sur-Sarthe, Lourdes, Saintes, Innsbruck, Flanders and the Henry Wood Promenade Concerts.
+Further afield he appeared in the Casals Festival (Puerto Rico), Marrakesh (recorded by French TV), the Festival Historico of Mexico City, and in the USA and Canada.
+Operatic roles he undertook include Oberon in Britten’s Midsummer Night’s Dream, Athamas in Handel’s Semele, and Publio in Gluck’s Clemenza di Tito.
+In the late 1990s, Charles Brett devised the programme 'The Three Counter-tenors', which he directed and performed widely with James Bowman and Michael Chance.

 Charles Brett made his first recording, of Purcell verse anthems, with the choir of St John’s College, Cambridge under George Guest, in 1964.
 This was followed by more than sixty solo appearances on disc.
 Notable among these are several revelatory recordings of Early Music with the legendary David Munrow, Purcell’s Fairy Queen with Benjamin Britten, Handel’s Messiah (Diapason d’or), and Dixit Dominus (Grand prix du disque), and Bach’s Magnificat (The Gramophone Recommendation) all with Sir John Eliot Gardiner, Bach Cantatas and Mass in B minor (Choc du Monde de la Musique) with Philippe Herreweghe, and Handel’s Rinaldo with Jean-Claude Malgoire.
 With King’s College choir he recorded Blow’s Coronation Anthems under Sir David Willcocks, and the Monteverdi Vespers and Charpentier Te Deum under Sir Philip Ledger.
 He also recorded contemporary works, such as Robin Holloway’s Sea Surface Full of Clouds and Geoffrey Burgon’s Canciones del Alma, both with Richard Hickox.
 Other recordings include his acclaimed interpretation of Vivaldi’s Stabat Mater and Nisi Dominus (9 du Répertoire) and Blow’s great Ode on the Death of Mr Henry Purcell.

 The consort’s repertoire in the early years concentrated on the Renaissance, and embraced a wide range of a cappella music of the period, both sacred and secular.
-This was expanded in due course to involve larger groups of voices and instruments, which enabled the ensemble to explore a variety of works from different periods under Brett’s direction.
-The odes and anthems of Purcell, Monteverdi’s Vespers, Haydn and Mozart Masses, Bach motets, and the church music of Brahms and Poulenc all featured in the consort’s programmes, and illustrate its versatility and the catholic nature of its musical sympathies.
-After Charles Brett’s retirement the group was re-formed with young singers on the earlier, a cappella model.
-The Amaryllis Consort is now directed by his son, the baritone Francis Brett.
+This was expanded in due course to involve larger groups of voices and instruments, which enabled the ensemble to explore a variety of works from different periods under Charles Brett’s direction.
+The odes and anthems of Purcell, Monteverdi’s Vespers, Haydn and Mozart masses, Bach motets, and the church music of Brahms and Poulenc all featured in the consort’s programmes, and illustrate its versatility and the catholic nature of its musical sympathies.
+Among Charles Brett's last - and notable - performances under his baton were Haydn's Nelson Mass and Theresa Mass.
+He then retired from the stage and, in 2013, coinciding with the 30th anniversary of the ensemble, The Amaryllis Consort was re-formed with young singers on the earlier a cappella model and launched its first performance under the directorship of his son, the baritone Francis Brett.

-Apart from his work with the Amaryllis, Charles Brett has spent a lifetime working with professionals, students and amateurs, and has conducted numerous choral works from Bach to Verdi and Vaughan Williams.
-He has also featured as an opera conductor, making his debut with Purcell’s Dido and Aeneas at the Cervantino Festival in Mexico in 1995.
-He has always had a particular interest in presenting some of the lesser-known Baroque works, such as Handel’s St John Passion and Bach’s St Mark Passion; while he retains a fondness for music from the English choral tradition, with which he has had a strong affinity since his Cambridge days as a student of Sir David Willcocks.
-Charles Brett is always available for consultation lessons, coaching, or master-classes.
-His Baroque Anthology for Counter-tenor, published by Green Man Press in 2015, is now available from Peacock Press.
+Apart from his work with the Amaryllis, Charles Brett spent a lifetime working with professionals, students and amateurs, and conducted numerous choral works from Bach to Verdi and Vaughan Williams.
+He also featured as an opera conductor, making his debut with Purcell’s Dido and Aeneas at the Cervantino Festival in Mexico in 1995.
+He always had a particular interest in presenting some of the lesser-known Baroque works, such as Handel’s St John Passion and Bach’s St Mark Passion; while retaining a fondness for music from the English choral tradition, with which he had a strong affinity since his Cambridge days as a student of Sir David Willcocks.
+Among his publications is a Baroque Anthology for Counter-tenor in two volumes (2015), and, along with his vast discography, Charles Brett, 'one of the 'big three' countertenors of his era', leaves an invaluable legacy.

 [1] The New Grove, Dictionary of Music & Musicians | Photos (from top): 1.Gerald Place - 2.
 Garas Kalman - 3.
 Unknown